-Comfort Animals for Police Departments
+Comfort Animals for Police and Emergency Departments

 Police Departments currently participating in this program: